 It was at once chilling and calming to see the Koto used on ‘Moss Garden’ with small bits of satin on its edges – in the same display cube as the Synthi.

-Very interesting ‘Young Americans’ movie notes; Major Tom watching English news of his sendoff, taken off in a patrol truck straight to base (just like Thomas Jerome Newton in TMWFTE) to meet three other astronauts.
+Very interesting a planned ‘Young Americans’ movie notes from 1975; Major Tom watching English news of his sendoff, taken off in a patrol truck straight to base (just like Thomas Jerome Newton in his next film, TMWFTE) to meet three other astronauts.

-The monochromatic Dada Saturday Night Live costume was displayed next to a video of ‘The Man Who Sold the World’ TV performance, with nice mentions of Joey Arias and dear Klaus Nomi.
-There was a sketch by David describing what became the hard plastic sculptured tuxedo with barrel shaped bottom to the designer at Brooks Van Horn ‘Access into and out of to be easy.
+The monochromatic Dada Saturday Night Live costume was displayed next to a video of ‘The Man Who Sold the World’ TV performance, with mentions of his backup singers that night, Joey Arias and dear Klaus Nomi.
+There was a sketch by David describing what became the hard plastic sculptured tuxedo with barrel shaped bottom to the designer ‘Access into and out of to be easy.
 Back door (crossed out) gate?
 Sleeves real material, tramp-like.’
 This costume was displayed next to the inspirational sketches and the portfolio of Sonia Delauney (the Dadaist German Cabaret Voltaire movement’s designer, who created many of Tristan Tzara’s outfits in the 1920s.)
 This costume, in turn inspired Klaus Nomi’s iconic angular vinyl tuxedo.

 The other two SNL costumes were randomly placed, along with Davids’ sketches and instructions to Mark Ravitz (who designed the Diamond Dogs set).
 The drab blue/gray skirt and jacket, with the stuffed pink toy poodle with video screen in its mouth (’TVC-15’) triggered the amazing memory of being at that performance and having seen the outfit before ON Bowie as he walked right past me.
-But the ugly gray suede sling-back shoes were missing!
+But the ugly gray suede sling-back wedge shoes were missing!

-A real treat was the puppet body that David had attached to his own torso (which was rendered invisible on tv) over a green leotard) during ‘Boys Keep Swinging’!
-That puppet had a special surprise in its pants (not seen here), which David slyly snuck in past the live TV censors!
+An amazing surprise was the puppet body that David had attached to his own torso (which was rendered invisible on tv) over a green leotard during ‘Boys Keep Swinging’!
+That puppet had a special surprise in its pants (the bulge can be seen here), which David slyly snuck in past the live TV censors!

 I could live without seeing Bowie’s Elephant Man diaper.
 Wish I’d never seen it actually!
-It was alongside Jareth’s Labyrinth crystal ball and scepter.
+It was near Jareth’s Labyrinth crystal ball and scepter.